-But another intriguing element of this story is the blazing speed with which the media are hopping all over the story.
+But another intriguing element of this story is the blazing speed with which the media (such as National Public Radio) are hopping all over the story.
 And, of course, that raises this basic question: Who is fact-checking all of this?

 Fields posted her wonderfully told journey on her blog, “We’ll Know When We Get There,” on Thursday, the same day that Hughes died.

 According to the time stamp on her blog, she began writing her piece at 4:41 p.m., about 45 minutes after she Tweeted that she would do so.
 The first comment on her post came shortly after 9 p.m., meaning she produced it in about four hours.

 A. Fields had already crafted much of the story, including the scanned images of Hughes’s letters to her, not to mention the fan club photos of actors like Molly Ringwald and Judd Nelson that she had received through her friendship with Hughes.

 Was she simply waiting for an opportunity to share her experience, and Hughes’s death opened the door?

 B. In a flurry of creativity amid her grief over Hughes’s death, Fields managed to whip up this moving blog post.

 In either event, the timing of her blog, let alone the content, should spur on this question in any skeptically trained mind: